 Three hundred years after Ceasair’s people were gone, a second wave of settlers came to Ireland.
 These were Dealgnat, her husband Partholón and their people who came from Greece.
 This is Delgnat’s account of the first adultery, the first jealousy, how Tallaght got its name and who made the first pint in Ireland.

-We searched for a clear plain.
-We found one and settled there and went to work.
-We cleared four new plains.
-We saw lakes spring up from under them reflecting the sky for the first time.
+We searched for clear plains.
+We found one, settled there, then went to work to clear many more.
+We saw lakes spring up from under forests to reflect the sky for the first time.
 We hurried with our making.
 We walked on fresh ground without stopping to feel it envelop our feet.
 Hurry was the steed we rode until we had taken possession.
 We were not the same as those who came before us, whose bliss had been to breathe with the land.
 Our bliss was the four oxen that had survived the sailing so well that the bull was in the first cow as soon as she had taken three steps from the boat.

 Our ideas were great.
 We brought a man called Beoil who made a guest house.
 He would ask for payment from those who needed shelter because some had houses and some had not.
 So came the question: Who is the greater, The host or the guest?
 We didn’t stop to answer that.

 We brought Brea, a cauldron maker who was a great fighter too, so strong that his cauldrons would never be stolen from how much he loved them to be full of meat.